Jey Uso: Return to the tag team division (2025–present)

+On the December 8 episode of Raw, Uso and Jimmy announced that they have reunited as The Usos and will be returning to tag team competition.
+On the December 29 episode of Raw, The Usos defeated AJ Styles and Dragon Lee to win the World Tag Team Championship, the ninth tag title reign for The Usos.

+At the Royal Rumble on January 31, 2026, Uso entered the match at #25 being eliminated by eventual winner Roman Reigns.
+On the March 30, 2026 episode of Raw, The Usos lost their titles to The Vision (Logan Paul and Austin Theory) in a Street Fight, after interference from IShowSpeed ending their reign at 91 days.
+At Wrestlemania 42 Night 1 on April 18, The Usos teamed up with LA Knight to defeat The Vision (Paul and Theory) and IShowSpeed ending their feud.
+After WrestleMania 42, The Usos reunited with Reigns along with Jacob Fatu to officially reform The Bloodline.
+Later, in June 2026, Jey qualified for the final of the King of the ring tournament.
+At Night of Champions on June 27, Uso lost to Oba Femi in the King of the Ring finals.
+At Night 1 of SummerSlam on August 1, The Usos and Fatu lost to Knight, Sikoa and Royce Keys in a Six-Man Tag Team Match..

 Other media

 He starred in the first episode of Outside the Ring, where he and his brother, Jimmy Uso cooked a traditional Samoan barbecue.

 Jey made his video game debut in WWE '13 as a DLC.
-The Usos were not in WWE 2K14 but returned in WWE 2K15, and have continued to appear in WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K22, WWE 2K23, WWE 2K24 and WWE 2K25.
+The Usos were not in WWE 2K14 but returned in WWE 2K15, and have continued to appear in WWE 2K16, WWE 2K17, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K22, WWE 2K23, WWE 2K24, WWE 2K25 and WWE 2K26.
 He also appeared uncredited in Countdown with Dolph Ziggler, Roman Reigns, and Big Show and his brother Jimmy Uso as well as the animated film The Jetsons & WWE: Robo-WrestleMania!, which he played a role as Usobots.

 Jey made a brief appearance on the reality television series Total Divas due to his brother, Jimmy being married to Total Divas star Naomi.

 Jey is regularly featured on Xavier Woods' YouTube channel UpUpDownDown, where he goes by the nickname 'Jucey'.
 He challenged Kofi Kingston for the title in a game of Tetris, where he defeated Kingston to win the championship.

 After being named the number one contender for the WWE Universal Championship in September 2020, he was featured on an episode of the WWE Network mini documentary series WWE Chronicle.

+He appeared on Inside season 3 episode 2, where he was featured in the temptation room for one of the contestants.